New design hub to transform creative concepts into reality

 Could you highlight some of the key features and offerings of the RAK Ceramics Design Hub?

-The Design Hub is a multi-faceted space that offers a range of features and offerings.
-Visitors can explore RAK Ceramics materials, fittings, and design elements.
+The Design Hub is a multi-faceted space that offers a range of features, where visitors can explore RAK Ceramics materials, fittings, and design elements.
 We have dedicated exhibition spaces for our tile and sanitaryware collections, KLUDI products, and the latest ELIE SAAB surfaces and bathroom collection.
 Visitors can also discover signature creations by renowned designers and experience a dedicated space for mega slabs, suitable for various design applications.
 Additionally, the hub provides meeting spaces and interactive product installation areas to foster creativity.

 How will the RAK Ceramics Design Hub contribute to fostering collaborations and understanding market needs?